-The City of Markham allowed the Market to set up beside the Mill and assisted with grounds maintenance, providing picnic tables and garbage cans.
+The City of Markham allowed the Market to set up on the grounds beside the Mill, assisted with grounds maintenance, providing picnic tables and garbage cans.

-Bob and Jeanne worked hard to solicit farmers and vendors and the official grand opening took place in June 2009 with the Mayor and Council members present.
+Bob and Jeanne worked hard to solicit farmers, vendors, and volunteers.
+The official grand opening took place in June 2009 with the Mayor and Council members present.

 Along with the great fruits and vegetables from local farmers, the market had baked goods, meats, flowers, hand made items, and more.
 Live entertainment too!
 Jeanne came up with the idea for a Farmers’ Wives Table, selling “decent donated articles” from the local villagers at reasonable prices.
 It was a huge success and ran for many years, until Jeanne retired.

 The Market quickly became a gathering place for the community, especially for the seniors living on the nearby campus.
 It’s success, and the attention it brought to the Mill, contributed significantly to the Stiver Mill’s restoration.
 Since opening, the market only missed the 2013 season, due to Phase 1 restoration work being done on the building.

 With Phase 1 restoration completed, the market reopened in 2014.
 Judi McIntyre was hired as Business Manager and Special Events were introduced like Artists Day, Dog Day, and a Butter Tart Baking Contest.

 In the fall of 2014, a smaller market was started inside of the newly restored building which ran until Christmas.
 This market operated for several years, last being held in the fall of 2018.

 The Stiver Mill Farmers’ Market was unique.
 It was the only known Ontario farmers’ market created and managed solely by volunteer seniors and high school students.